httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 {{specify}} describes how to specify a Structured Header.

 {{types}} defines a number of abstract data types that can be used in Structured Headers.
-Those abstract types can be serialized into and parsed from textual headers -- such as those used in HTTP/1 -- using the algorithms described in {{text}}.
+Those abstract types can be serialized into and parsed from textual HTTP headers using the algorithms described in {{text}}.

 ## Intentionally Strict Processing {#strict}